mohammad213gh/Vigil-the-only-needed-bot/README.md

 <div align="center">
-Made with ❤️ for the Discord community if theres any issues found dm me in discord
+Made with ❤️ for the Discord community
+  -# dm me in discord if you find any bugs .nlux. if theres any issues found dm me in discord
 .nlux.
 </div>